Skip shipping - tell your favorite store to stock our stuff by clicking here. Easy ordering through our distributor Fortune Fish & Gourmet!

 February 15, 2021 2 Comments

 Desi Corner: Makhan in Hindi means butter.
 Use ghee or plant-based alternatives.
 No matter.
 Both are delicious.
-Make the effort to find URAD dal.
+Make an effort to find URAD dal.
 I call it dal and not lentils because it is technically a bean.
-It's black, and so the right term for it would be 'black bean'.
-But, this would confuse folks especially in the West where we think of Mexican black beans.
+It's black, and so the right term for it would be 'black bean,' but this would confuse folks, especially in the West where we think of Mexican black beans.
 So, I stick with the term dal.
 Why do I make cardamom optional?
 It's just based on preference - my family does not prefer it in our dal, but it does add a gourmand touch.
-If you want to try it out, just add a touch to a small bowl after cooking to see if your family likes it or not.
+If you want to try it out, just add a touch to a small bowl of your cooked dal to test your family's take on it.
+Need a review on legumes, dal, beans, peas, and lentils?
+Click here

 Pressure Cooker Size: 3 quart or larger